jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2a-ndp.md

 The maintenance of provisions, materials, and finished work withdraws from the society's net revenue only what is needed to maintain the fixed capital.

-10 The society's circulating capital in this respect is different from an individual's circulating capital.
+{{< s v="10" >}} The society's circulating capital in this respect is different from an individual's circulating capital.

 A person's circulating capital is totally excluded from his net revenue.
 - His net revenue must all consist in his profits to be realized as his stock for consumption.